2022 Hamilton, Ontario, municipal election: Ward 15 - Flamborough

 Ward 15's incumbent councillor, Judi Partridge, was first elected in 2010.
-In early 2022, she announced she would not seek re-election.
+In early 2022, she announced that she would not seek re-election.

 Ted McMeekin, the former MPP for Ancaster—Dundas—Flamborough—Westdale, was the subject of considerable speculation over his political future in 2021 and 2022.
-Noted as a potential mayoral candidate or candidate for councillor in Ward 13, McMeekin finally announced he would seek election in Ward 15 after being approached by a group of area residents who encouraged him to run for the open seat.
-McMeekin previously served as Ward 7 (Central/East Mountain) alderman from 1976 to 1980 and as Mayor of Flamborough from 1994 until its amalgamation with Hamilton in 2000.
+Noted as a potential mayoral candidate or candidate for councillor in Ward 13, McMeekin finally announced that he would seek election in Ward 15 after being approached by a group of area residents who encouraged him to run for the open seat.
+McMeekin previously served as Ward 7 (Central/East Mountain) alderman from 1976 to 1980 and as mayor of Flamborough from 1994 until its amalgamation with Hamilton in 2000.
 McMeekin registered on 25 July.